What is the marketing mix and what’s more, is it still relevant?

 The real marketing artists can mix these ingredients and circumstances with significant effect.

-The ingredients (the P’s) are not the important part of the marketing mix.
+The ingredients (the Ps) are not an important part of the marketing mix.
 The critical piece is the concept of a marketer being a mixer of ingredients.
 A chef.

 A master chef can mix both ingredients and forces of heat energy to create exquisite dishes.

-In accord with Culliton’s observations, the best marketers are artisans.
+In accordance with Culliton’s observations, the best marketers are artisans.
 Masters of mixing the right ingredients.

 Now, put those exact same ingredients into the hands of an artisan baker, a master of his craft.
 The results will be markedly different.